foundriesio/docs/source/tutorials/ibm.rst

       Device Information

-In the "Securety", we will use "Auto-Generated authentication token".
+In the "Security", we will use "Auto-Generated authentication token".

 Click on "Next"